 Please note: you should know a thing or two about SEO before reading this.
 Too many posts on link building strategies repeat the same tactics over and over—I'm trying to avoid that and bring you something original.

 This blog post is ideal for agency owners and marketing consultants who currently have clients and are looking for ways to scale their link building process.

 After working in many SEO agencies I've realized that the #1 issue that comes up is an inability to build quality backlinks.
 It's time consuming, costly, and hard to teach to new employees.

 Throughout my time as an SEO, I've figured out a few ways to build affordable links, at scale, that increase search engine rankings.
 In this guide I'll share six of the tactics I've used to get fantastic results for clients.

-Before we start I'd like to run over a few of the tools I use.
+Before we start I'd like to run over a few SEO software tools I use for link building.
 Keep in mind that no referral links are being used in this blog post—if I mention a tool it's because I've used it and recommend it:

 Pitchbox: This influencer outreach platform is my favorite way to manage content marketing outreach.
 It's a little pricey but certainly worth it in my opinion.

 Majestic: Majestic is my preferred backlink database tool, and is actually included in your AgencyAnalytics subscription.
 Ahrefs is another comparable option, and it's generally best to have both if you can afford it.

 Strategy #1: Hacking HARO

 Yeah, yeah you've been using HARO (Help a Reporter Out) and think this is the same old advice but hear me out.
 This is about SCALING the process for your clients to get them authoritative links from Huffington Post, Entrepreneur.com, CIO, New York Times, INC, etc.

 Your new client is most likely hiring you for a hands off approach.
 They want results but don't want to put any effort into it.

 The problem is.. they're the experts in their field!
 Most HARO queries are looking for experts and lets face it - you know nothing about plumbing or plastic surgery.

 There must be a better way!